Orthogonal Nonnegative Matrix Factorization with Sparsity Constraints: Evaluation Setup

+To evaluate our algorithm and compare it with other existing algorithms\footnote{The dataset and an implementation of the algorithm are available on a Github repository at :\url{https://github.com/salar96/MEP-Orthogonal-NMF}.}, we use the following four metrics:\\ (a) {\it Reconstruction error}: given by $E={||X-WH||_F}/{||X||_F}$. (b) {\it Orthogonality}: calculated as $O=1-{||HH^{\top}-HH^{\top} \odot I||_F}/{||HH^{\top}||_F}$. (c) {\it Sparsity}: defined as $S=1-\frac{1}{kn}\sum_{j=1}^k ||H_{j:}||_{\ell_0}$. (d) {\it Execution time ($T$)}: The total time elapsed in seconds\footnote{All of the algorithms are executed using an Intel\textsuperscript{\textregistered} Core\textsuperscript{\texttrademark} i7-4790 CPU (@ 3.60 GHz) and each is run 5 times.
+The reported values for all the metrics are the average values over all runs.}.
+We have chosen similar algorithms in the literature to compare our algorithm with.
+These include methods in \cite{app} (ONMF-apx), \cite{HALS} (HALS), \cite{nhl} (NLHN), \cite{onmfa} (ONMF-A), \cite{ding} (ONMF-Ding), \cite{emonmf} (ONMF-EM), and \cite{pnmf} (PNMF).
+We call our method \textbf{MEP-ONMF}.
 The evaluation is done in two scenarios.
-In scenario one, we ran the algorithms on random synthetic matrices; Specifically, the columns of the data matrix $X$ were sampled from a Gamma distribution, with the probability density function defined as $P(x)=x^{\alpha-1}\frac{e^{\frac{-x}{\theta}}}{\theta^{\alpha}\Gamma(\alpha)}$ where $\Gamma(\cdot)$ is the Gamma function.
+In scenario one, we ran the algorithms on random synthetic matrices; Specifically, the columns of the data matrix $X$ were sampled from a Gamma distribution, with the probability density function defined as $P(x)=x^{\alpha-1}{e^{\frac{-x}{\theta}}}/{\theta^{\alpha}\Gamma(\alpha)}$ where $\Gamma(\cdot)$ is the Gamma function.
 Here we have chosen $\alpha=10$ and $\theta=1$.
 Additionally, a uniform random noise was incorporated into the matrix to further increase the diversity of the data.
 In this scenario, we use $k=20$ as the inner dimension (rank of the factors) in all of the datasets.
-In scenario two, we used a Standard bioinformatics dataset \cite{Baranzini2004} that contains microarrays of patients over different periods of time.
-Microarrays consist of nonnegative numerical data used to obtain information about gene expression patterns across different conditions.
-These data are usually presented in the form of gene-sample or gene-time matrices \cite{Esposito_2021}.
-The state of the art works using this dataset have used different orthogonal NMF approaches to extract the features (here called metagenes) that together describe the whole microarray when linearly combined, and yet are non-overlapping, i.e. each gene only belongs to a single metagene.
+Hence, four randomly generated $d\times n$ datasets are generated, where the ($d,n$) values for datasets 1-4 are (10,1000), (20,2000), (50,4000), and (100,10000) respectively.
+In the second scenario, we utilized a standard bioinformatics dataset \cite{Baranzini2004} (dataset 5), which contains microarray data collected from patients over different time periods.
+Microarrays represent gene expression levels as nonnegative numerical values, providing insights into how genes are expressed under various conditions.
+These data are typically structured in gene-sample or gene-time matrices \cite{Esposito_2021}, where rows correspond to genes and columns represent samples or time points.

+State-of-the-art approaches for analyzing such datasets often employ ONMF techniques, aiming to decompose the original matrix into two factor matrices: one representing a set of ``metagenes" (features) and the other quantifying their contributions across samples or time points.
+These metagenes are linear combinations of the original genes and collectively describe the entire microarray dataset.
+A key characteristic of orthogonal NMF is that it enforces non-overlapping features, meaning each gene is assigned to only one metagene.
+This property enhances interpretability by ensuring that the extracted metagenes are distinct and biologically meaningful.